harishlingam/personal-website/_pages/consulting.md

 </table>
 <h3> </h3>
 <h3><em><span style="color: #ffcc00;">About me</span></em></h3>
-<div>I am a product manager and healthcare consultant who partners with CEOs, organizations, and entrepreneurs to support their strategic and operational goals.</div>
+<div>I am a <strong>Digital Product Manager</strong> who partners with entrepreneurs, executives, and organizations to support their strategic and operational goals.</div>
 <div> </div>
-<div>I served as COO and Head of Business Development at Addicaid, an enterprise and mobile analytics solution for individuals in addiction recovery.
-I've consulted extensively in the healthcare/telemedicine space and am a subject matter expert in the areas of telehealth practice development and online prescribing issues related to controlled substances, including federal and state law compliance.
-Previously, I focused on performance improvement initiatives for mid to large-scale healthcare providers and on compliance and risk management solutions for regional U.S. and global financial services institutions.
-My technology expertise includes agile software development, product strategy, data analytics, metrics management, UI/UX, project management, and cross-functional management.</div>
+<div>Organizations where I have worked or consulted include Harvard University, Promontory Financial Group, Navigant Consulting, Addicaid, and Hack for LA.
+I have expertise in agile software development, product management, product strategy, operations management, data analytics, and connected health.
+As a consultant, product manager, and entrepreneur, my experience includes building and leading small to mid-size teams (business operations, product management, general management) in startup and corporate settings. </div>
 <div> </div>
-<div>I hold a degree in Philosophy from the University of Chicago and completed a Postbaccalaureate in Premedicine at Harvard.
-I've worked extensively in the areas of product management, data analytics, and web development, and I am a Certified ScrumMaster (CSM) and Certified Scrum Product Owner (CSPO) through Agile Alliance.</div>
+<div>I hold a degree in Philosophy from the University of Chicago and completed a postbaccalaureate in premedical sciences at Harvard, where I pursued research and coursework at the intersection of pharmacology and neurobehavior.
+I am a graduate of Product School, and I am a Certified ScrumMaster (CSM) and Certified Scrum Product Owner (CSPO).</div>
 <!-- /wp:fl-builder/layout -->